NCF94/NicholasWard_T1A2/Desktop/NicholasWard_T1A2/readme.md

 Finished homepage, made about me and contact me, coloured and a linked to their associated pages.
 Centered "Hi I'm Nick" text.

 ### About
-Started on my about page, finished the content on the page and linked mock resume.
-Need to style.
+Finished the content on the page and linked mock resume.
+Finished styling.

+### Blog Page
+Completed and styled the main blog page, happy with how it reacts to various screen sizes.

+### Individual Blog Pages.

+Fixed broken nav bar links on individual blog pages.
 ## Styling

 ### Components

 Footer and Header styling is complete. happy with how they both react to different screen sizes.

+### Colors
+Set default colors, imported to each page